rktalusani/nexmo-developer/_documentation/audit/guides/audit-events.md

 | USER_UPDATE | User updated |
 | IP_WHITELIST_CREATE | Whitelist IP added |
 | IP_WHITELIST_CREATE | Whitelist IP deleted |

+> **NOTE:** The list of supported event types does change from time to time.
+For this reason the `OPTIONS` method is provided to return event types and source types.
+You can see how to return the definitive list of event types from the [Get event types Building Block](/audit/building-blocks/get-event-types)

+## Audit event objects

 When you retrieve Audit Events objects via the API they will each have an `event_type` field, where the `event_type` will be an entry from the table above.
 In addition the Audit Event object contains other metadata depending on the type.